Individual Charcuterie Boards: perfect for entertaining or for date night, full of ideas for cheeses, meats, fruits, sweets and more.

 - dried strawberries

-I included a few options on the boards, some grapes because they’re such a classic with the cheese.
-I also added some slices of honey crisp apple, its such a good accompaniment to cheese too.
+I included a few options of seasonal fruit on the boards, some grapes because they’re such a classic with the cheese.
+Choose red like I did, or green grapes, or purple grapes; all are delicious.
+I also added some apple slices, it’s such a good accompaniment to cheese too, and honey crips are so sweet.
 As well I added a few cherry tomatoes.
 And finally on the sweet end of the board I added a few dried strawberries.
 If you’ve never tried these I highly recommend them.
 I found them at the bulk food store.
 They are sweet and chewy, and kind of taste like candy.
+Fresh fruit is great, but some dried is a good idea as well.

 - mixed nuts